TwinLizzie/NGnoidTV/NGNUITY.md

 We are not pacifists, and never will be.
 The time for peaceful revolution is long gone.
 Period.
 If the Venus project has a problem with that, then they need to go away.

-### Why we still need to be Workaholics, not Slackers
+### Creating Believable Alternatives to Nihilism

+Meme culture, problematic fandoms, celebrity worship, dogecoin, NFTs, the Metaverse and rampant consumerism are all by-products of the global decline in religious belief.
+As Nietzsche famously put: "God is Dead".

+The NGnuity Renaissance doesn't aim to create another void for people to fill.
+Rather - it's only here to provide the tools necessary to survive the crises of Late Capitalism and at best, offer some sort of perspective that should help you make sense of the chaotic mess of an age that we live in.

+None of that is to say that we should embrace the abyss and wander around aimlessly in life.
+You should ideally aim to create your own meaning and become your own God; creator of worlds, as opposed to a destroyer.

+One should also strive to understand the nature of other ideas and why they exist in the first place.
+What makes someone say Save the Dolphins?
+What makes others say Kill the Dolphins?
+What do we do about it?
+Do we compromise, or do we pick a side?
+Are all ideas equally true, or can there only be One Truth?

+If you believe that all ideas are equally true, then you are a nihilist.
+Democracy itself could thus be thought of as a nihilistic political system; rather than writing policies based on a strict set of moral values and truths which are held to be self-evident, they are written based on the median sum of all opinions.
+Which radically fluctuate over time.

+So how are we supposed to accomodate the group that wants to kill all Muslims?
+Or the group that wants to bring back Slavery?
+Or the group that wants to legally burn kittens alive for fun?

+That's the thing - You don't.
+You force them to change, or you fight them.
+The path of Combat is the path of Life.

+It is the neverending struggle for justice and a better world that gives meaning to our lives.
+Not the acceptance of what is considered 'Good Enough'.
+Not the acceptance of what is 'comfortable'.

+### Weaponizing Hustle Culture to the detriment of Capitalism

-We view Work as a means to an end, not as a virtue in and of itself.
-Our true virtue is to live a happy life free from disease and hardship, and allow everybody else to achieve the same.
-But in order to get there, we need to work tirelessly - and [ruthlessly] - as none of this technology is going to build itself.
-There are real and tangible rewards waiting for us at the end of the battlefield, after all.
+We should view Work as a means to an end, not as a virtue in and of itself.
+Our true virtue should be to live a happy life free from disease and hardship, and allow everybody else to achieve the same.

+However, in order to get there, we have to work tirelessly - and [ruthlessly].
+The emancipatory potential of technology is not going to unlock itself on its own.
+There are real and tangible rewards waiting for us at the end of the battlefield, after all, but only if we take control of the steering wheel ourselves.

 As much as I consider myself a supporter of the Anti-work movement, I also have to accept that movements cannot succeed without a coherent ideology, and certainly not without a clear strategy and path forward.

 There is a tendency among Millennials and Gen Z to label themselves as Anarchists, Nihilists and 'non-political' pacifists who just want 'Freedom'.
-But 'Freedom' is a loaded term that can mean all too many things, unfortunately.
+But 'Freedom' is useless as a word.
+The word you're actually looking for is [Power].

+Try swapping the word 'Freedom' with the word 'Power' in any given piece of writing, and you'll notice that it'll still make perfect sense. e.g. The 'Freedom' to own slaves, could just as well be Tyranny from the point of view of the slave being owned.
+It's deceitful and disgusting.

+It would be far more honest for prospective Slave owners to admit that they want the [Power] to own slaves.
+And for the slaves to admit that they want the [Power] to live their lives as they wish.

+I would even go as far as to call for the removal of the word Freedom from the English dictionary.
+Speaking in terms of personal Em[power]ment and political [Power] dynamics would be far more useful.

 We live in a world where Might makes Right.
 If you don't want to be conquered, you need to be capable of conquering.
 Strength is the only thing that matters in this world.
 You can deny this all you want, but it's the ugly and eternal truth.

 Being incoherent and impartial only makes it easy for you to be conquered by those who are strong, coherent, disciplined and focused.
 History is written by the victors, after all.
 You can't overthrow your rulers if you're not willing, let alone capable, of ruling and governing yourself.